Strengthen Statutory Sick Pay

 Internships and Apprenticeships

 The Government has indicated it wants to ban unpaid internships, except when they are part of an education or training course.
 The Government launched a call for evidence on 17 July 2025, which considers unpaid internships and internships paid below the National Minimum Wage, unpaid work trials, voluntary work, volunteers and work shadowing.
+A response to this consultation was published on 27 February 2026, which summarises the findings which will help inform the Government’s next steps.
+In respect of unpaid internships, the Government has said it will 1) review and expand Government guidance; 2) use existing enforcement channels and the new Fair Work Agency to enforce non-compliance; and 3) bolster existing communications campaigns to help young people understand their rights.

 The Government has announced it wants to make changes to the funding of apprenticeships in England.
 As part of the Autumn Budget 2025, The Government announced that it will provide a £1.5 billion investment over the next three years in employment and skills support.
 This includes providing £820 million worth of investment to fund a new Youth Guarantee (read our article here for more) and £725 million for the Growth and Skills Levy to help support apprenticeships for young people, including a change to fully fund SME apprenticeships for eligible people under 25.
-The Budget document states that further details on these will be announced shortly.

 Tipping